 The most common search operators you’ll see are:

 Maybe you’ve used or seen each of those terms like this: “allinurl” and so forth.
 It’s basically directions for Google to sort types of content, which produces a more specific list of results for you and your bots.
 Search operators have a lot of rules and are used in a myriad of ways, but when comes to getting banned, they are very important.

 Due to their popularity in bot searches, Google simply does not like them.
 Normal humans, the creatures you’re trying to emulate, do not go to google.com and type in “inurl: grasshoppers” to find websites about grasshoppers.
 They just type “grasshoppers.”

 This is compounded (literally) when you and your bots run queries with multiple search operators.
 If we continue the above example, running this search — “intext: grasshopper evolution inurl:grasshoppers” — will get even more specific information, like websites with grasshoppers in the URL and text that refers to grasshopper evolution.

 To Google, it becomes painfully obvious that you are not a human trying to write a biology paper on grasshoppers.
 You are, perhaps, a bot search run by a human trying to start their next niche website.

-The number and types of search operators is massive, so first of all try to stay away from the common ones.
+The number and types of search operators are massive, so, first of all, try to stay away from the common ones.
 Instead, string together multiple keywords for a more unique search, and refer to this list when looking for new ways to query.
-Also try to steer of clear of really common keywords in search operators because those have even more red flags around them.
+Also, try to steer of clear of really common keywords in search operators because those have even more red flags around them.

 Bans and Captchas Begone